isso1550/MyLang_L24/src/notes.md

 * user has to provide correct number type during assignment (2.0 to double 2 to int)!
 * cannot call function before its definition
 * cannot declare arrays in functions that call other functions, to make things easier you can't declare arrays inside functions.
 The requirement to use memcpy makes making it possible really difficult.
+* functions cannot return structures, to modify them use globals
+* cannot declare function using global vars before declaring used global vars

 # Limitations
 * no auto conversions from numbers to double/int, when initializing variable you must ensure they digit is in correct type: